18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ```

 ###**1.
 Abstract**
-We developed a query-based system which allows users to respond using their genome.
+We developed a query-based system which allows users to respond using their genomic data.
 It is developed via incorporating additive homomorphic encryption into a blockchain.
 This allows for secure and efficient accumulation of data in the form of genetic responses based on queries, which provides the security and robustness a regular spreadsheet or password-protected document is unable to offer.
 In the deployment of our system on real biological data, we used 73 VCF files obtained from OpenSNP belonging to users which have Hay Fever.
 The files can be found [here](https://opensnp.org/phenotypes/195)

 ###**2.
 Introduction**
 All of us are well familiar with Facebook, a social networking platform allowing free open transmission of information, as well as Google Spreadsheet, which allows the upload and manipulation of data among users which have access to the spreadsheet.
 However, open sharing and manipulation of information may not necessarily be desired, especially in the field of Genomics.
 We therefore seek to develop a platform similar to Facebook and Google Spreadsheet which is adapted to the field of Genomics.